CrociDB/blog/content/post/lisp-adventures/one-two-three-infinity/index.md

 ## Trying to track with Racket's `(dump-memory-stats)`

-Racket has a [timid set of memory management functions](https://docs.racket-lang.org/reference/garbagecollection.html) available.
+Racket has a [timid set of memory diagnostics functions](https://docs.racket-lang.org/reference/garbagecollection.html) available.
 The `(dump-memory-stats)` function will print to the error output the memory usage at the moment.

 I tried retrieveing the information at the beginning of the program execution and at the last iteration of the `lfoldl` function: